Wezesha Vijana (Girls’ Advancement) Program

 Understanding relevant cultural, social, and health factors are critical to addressing girls’ education and the “keeping girls in school” gap.
-Asante Africa Foundation collaborated with parents, local leaders, and other organizations with empirically proven models in the education, financial, and health sectors, to develop a community-based program to educate girl child that changes the dynamic by:
+Asante Africa Foundation collaborates with parents, local leaders, and organizations, to develop a community-based program, specific to East Africa that reaches out to adolescent girls, their mothers, and male peers to educate them on their rights, reproductive health, financial literacy, and personal safety.